odahu/odahu-docs/source/ref_packagers.rst

 --------------

 :ref:`ref_odahuflowctl:Odahuflowctl` supports the Packagers API.
-You must be :ref:`login <ref_odahuflowctl:Login>` if you want to get access to the API.
+You must be :ref:`logged in <ref_odahuflowctl:Login>` if you want to get access to the API.

 Getting all packaging in json format: